ttulttul/llm-globber/README.md

-# Folder to Text
+# LLM Globber

 A command-line utility that combines multiple files into a single text document with clear file separators.
-This tool is useful for creating compilations of code or text files for documentation, analysis, or sharing.
+This tool is specifically designed for preparing source code to be pasted into Large Language Models (LLMs) like Google Gemini 2.0 Thinking, allowing the LLM to analyze your entire codebase within its context window.

 ## Features

-- Combine multiple files into a single text document
+- Combine multiple files into a single text document for LLM analysis
-- Filter files by file extension
+- Filter files by file extension to focus on relevant code
-- Add clear file separators with filenames
+- Add clear file separators with filenames for better LLM understanding
 - Handle binary files with safe character replacement
-- Clean up excessive newlines in the output
+- Clean up excessive newlines to optimize token usage
 - Timestamp output files for version tracking

 ## Installation